mgadaphy/dicom-research/docs/system_architecture.md

   Frontend-->>User: Display Comparison View
 ```

-**Diagram Explanation:** The planned consensus workflow will begin with the user accessing the dashboard, which requests studies with multiple reviews from the database.
-When a study is selected, the system will retrieve all annotations for that study, grouped by reviewer.
-The frontend will detect discrepancies between these annotations and display them in a comparison view for analysis.
+**Diagram Explanation:** The consensus workflow begins with the user accessing the dashboard, which requests studies with multiple reviews from the database.
+When a study is selected, the system retrieves all annotations for that study, grouped by reviewer.
+The frontend detects discrepancies between these annotations and displays them in a comparison view for analysis.

-Key planned components:
+Key components:
-- **Consensus Session Model**: Will track review sessions between multiple reviewers
-- **Discussion System**: Will enable communication about discrepancies
-- **Voting Mechanism**: Will allow reviewers to agree or disagree with findings
-- **Discrepancy Detection**: Will identify differences between annotations
+- **Discrepancy Detection**: Identifies differences between annotations
-- **Visualization Tools**: Will display multiple annotations for comparison
+- **Visualization Tools**: Displays multiple annotations for comparison

+### Future Planned Features

+The following components are planned for future implementation:

+#### Administrator Role and User Management

+Future versions will include an administrator role with enhanced capabilities:
+- User management interface
+- Radiologist invitation system
+- Enhanced reporting and analytics

+#### Series Navigation

+Future versions will include enhanced navigation between different series within a study:
+- Series list component
+- Series metadata display
+- Series selection interface

+#### Consensus Building Interface

+The consensus building interface will facilitate discussion and resolution of discrepancies:
+- Discussion thread system
+- Voting mechanism
+- Consensus recording

+#### Statistics and Reporting

+The statistics and reporting module will provide insights into reviewer performance:
+- Agreement rate calculations
+- Discrepancy type analysis
+- Report generation

 ### Data Flow Between Components